FastPaymentsInc/DigitalGold/doc/init.md

 ### macOS

-Copy org.usdgcoin.usdgd.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.usdgcoin.usdgd.plist`.
+Copy org.digitalgoldfoundation.usdgd.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.digitalgoldfoundation.usdgd.plist`.

 This Launch Agent will cause usdgd to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run usdgd as the current user.
-You will need to modify org.usdgcoin.usdgd.plist if you intend to use it as a Launch Daemon with a dedicated usdg user.
+You will need to modify org.digitalgoldfoundation.usdgd.plist if you intend to use it as a Launch Daemon with a dedicated usdg user.

 Auto-respawn